JoshMermel/Juggle-Transition/README.md

 apologize if I have made something more difficult to understand in my attempts to make it more concise.

+The loops in async_get_state() and sync_get_state() are more confusing than I would like.
+Right now they make good sense to me so I'll do my best to explain them here.
+For simplicity I'll explain the async one and claim that the sync one works more or less the same.

+The key to understanding this loop is understanding the invariant of write_pos and state.
+In state, indices less than write_pos represent how many balls must be added at that index to make the siteswap possible.
+Indices greater than or equal to write_pos represent how many balls have already landed there due to throws before write_pos.
+In each loop, we want to increment write_pos by one.
+The variable to_place lets us know when we can stop.
+If we let this loop forever, state would hold the drop state followed by all 0s.

+    pos = write_pos % len(siteswap)

+Find the index of the throw in the siteswap which we are doing this beat.

+    for i in range(len(siteswap[pos])):
+        state[write_pos+siteswap[pos][i].val] += 1

+Increment all of the locations where a ball will land due to that throw.

+    state[write_pos] = len(siteswap[pos]) - state[write_pos]

+Replace the value at write_pos which currently represents the number of balls that have landed there with the number we need to add.

+    to_place -= state[write_pos]

+Update to_place to reflect the number of ball we have added.

+    write_pos += 1

+Increment write_pos, preserving the invariant.

 ## Acknowledgements

  - My thanks go out to Anschel Schaffer-Cohen and Professor Sam Guyer for